-Next year over-65s will lose a century-old income tax break that means they pay tax on a lower threshold than workers.
-The so-called “Granny Tax” will mean that some pensioners could be nearly £300 a year out of pocket, not taking into consideration the rising cost of petrol, utility bills and even fresh fruit and veg (if the drought continues).
+In 2014 over-65s lost the century-old income tax break that meant they pay tax on a lower threshold than workers.
+The so-called “Granny Tax” meant that some pensioners could be nearly £300 a year out of pocket, not taking into consideration the rising cost of petrol, utility bills and even fresh fruit and veg.

 The cost of a weekly shop in the UK has risen considerably over the past couple of years so it’s not surprising that, against a backdrop of paltry interest rates on savings, British retirees are looking overseas for a better quality of life.
 After a couple of years of a strong Euro against the pound, countries without the single currency – like Turkey - have also had extra appeal.
 If you are thinking of buying a property in Turkey for sale contact Turkish Connextions, we are here to help!

 A combination of climate and affordable cost of living have provided this for couples such as the Halls who have relocated from Stoke on Trent to Altinkum on Turkey’s popular south-west coast.
-They bought a four-bed duplex apartment for £47,000 in 2005 and are about to upsize to a villa in the same area.
+They bought a four-bed duplex apartment for £47,000 in 2005 and have upsized to a villa in the same area.

-“An English coffee at our local café will cost 80-90p – local chai is about 40p – and a pide (Turkish pizza) there will be 3-6 Turkish lira (TL) – £1-2- and you’ll get a free salad, starter and coffee thrown in.”
+“An English coffee at our local café will cost 80-90p – local chai is about 20p – and a pide (Turkish pizza) there will be 5-9 Turkish lira (TL) and you’ll get a free salad, starter and coffee thrown in.”

-“Our water bill is peanuts – £3-4 a month; our electric bill is slightly dearer at £10 a month; and our landline phone bill is very affordable at about £5; but unlimited broadband is about £17,” says Pat.
+“Our water bill is peanuts – £3-4 a month; our electric bill is £13 a month; and our landline phone bill is very affordable at about £7; and unlimited broadband is about £10,” says Pat.

-Incidentally, British expats have a choice when it comes to healthcare, opting to pay as you need it (like the Halls), join the Turkish government’s new SGK Healthcare scheme introduced earlier this year (a contribution-based system, see www.ukinturkey.fco.gov.uk for attest updates) or pay for private healthcare.
+Incidentally, British expats have a choice when it comes to healthcare, opting to pay as you need it (like the Halls), join the Turkish government’s new SGK Healthcare scheme introduced in 2013 (a contribution-based system, see www.ukinturkey.fco.gov.uk for attest updates).

 In contrast to healthcare, cars are relatively expensive to buy.
 However, cars do hold their value in Turkey and due to the year round good weather they stay in peak condition.
-Road tax on their Volkswagen Golf is 250 lira (£88) twice a year, with car insurance 500 TL (£177), and mandatory traffic insurance 100 lira (£35) a year.
+Road tax on their Volkswagen Golf is 300 lira twice a year, with car insurance 600 TL, and mandatory traffic insurance 130 lira a year.